History

 Constant Change an Industry Hallmark

 As today's members know, one of the characteristics of this industry is volatility -- work is never guaranteed, the industry is vulnerable to the effects of fluctuating exchange rates, competition from other jurisdictions, changing tax regulations and labour law, and the ever-changing nature of how entertainment is delivered.
-Despite this, there is no doubt that the hallmark of the last decades has been growth.
+Despite this, there is no doubt that the hallmark of the past decades has been growth.
 IATSE Local 891 has been front and centre of building a lucrative employment sector for the province and has helped thousands of British Columbians build successful careers in film and television.